Federico Coria: 2021: Olympic Games, Challenger Tour success, first ATP final

-2023: Second ATP final, top 50 debut
+2023–24: ATP final, top 50, finishing fifth consecutive season inside the Top 100

-He reached his second ATP final at the 2023 Córdoba Open defeating second seed Francisco Cerundolo by retirement and defending champion, third seed Spaniard Albert Ramos Vinolas en route.
-As a result he moved into the top 50 at world No. 49 on 13 February 2023.
+In February 2023, he reached his second ATP final at the 2023 Córdoba Open defeating No. 2 seed Francisco Cerúndolo and the defending champion, No. 3 seed Spaniard Albert Ramos Vinolas en route.
+He lost in three sets to the No. 4 seed Sebastián Báez in the final.
+As a result, he moved into the top 50 at world No. 49 on 13 February 2023.

+In February 2024, he reached the Córdoba Open semifinals for the third time defeating third seed Tomas Martin Etcheverry.
+The following week using special exempt (SE) status, he reached back-to-back semifinals at another home tournament from the Golden swing, the 2024 Argentina Open defeating second seed Cameron Norrie, his fourth top-20 win and fifth seed Sebastián Báez.

+On 13 November 2024, he participated in the men's doubles event in the Uruguay Open, partnering former football player Diego Forlán.
+The pair was defeated in the first round by the No. 4 seeds from Bolivia, Boris Arias and Federico Zeballos.

+At the end of November, he reached the singles semifinals of 2024 Maia Challenger in Portugal, where he lost to an eventual champion Damir Džumhur, which enabled him of finishing five seasons in a row inside the Top 100 in the ATP rankings.

 Personal life

 Federico is the younger brother of Guillermo Coria.

 In June 2018, Coria was fined $10,000 and banned for eight months on anti-corruption charges for failing to report a match-fixing attempt in 2015 and for not cooperating with the subsequent investigation.

+Coria also runs his own personal YouTube channel where he documents about his travels in tournaments.

-Singles performance timeline
+Performance timeline

-Current through the 2022 Miami Open.
+Current through the 2025 French Open.